jcardente/adventOfCode2020/day25/README.md

 - The key card computes a public key using the subject value 7 and a secret loop size
-- The door computes a public key key using the subject value 7 and a different secret loop size
+- The door computes a public key using the subject value 7 and a different secret loop size
 - The public keys are exchanged
 - The card computes a new key using the door's public key as the